What Does Venus In Pisces Mean For Your Love Life? The Return Of An Ex, For One

 Be a little wary of March 9.
 This is when Venus squares the Nodes of Destiny, which are points along the moon's orbital path that relate to your life's purpose.
 Stardust says that this aspect brings a make-it-or-break-it energy for both relationships and friendships — if there was ever a time during this transit when you might receive some bad love-related news, it's now.
 Montúfar says that this would be the time an ex could suddenly reappear out of nowhere (sounds like some Mercury retrograde vibes).
 "The Nodes are related to karma, which means that love-related debts are up for being sorted out," she explains.
 "If this ends up happening for you, just take it as a sign that your way of relating to others needs some re-adjustment."
 Use this time to reflect, and then move forward.

-On March 13, Venus will connect with Neptune, the Planet of Dreams, which Stardust says will bring mixed feelings our way.
+On 13th March, Venus will connect with Neptune, the Planet of Dreams, which Stardust says will bring mixed feelings our way.
 "It can create compassionate responses to situations, but it can also bring delusion to matters as well," she says.
-"Being honest and realistic with yourself and the expectations you have in love and financial endeavors is key."
-So while Venus in Pisces is lucky for love, it could encourage us to view the world through rose-colored glasses.
+"Being honest and realistic with yourself and the expectations you have in love and financial endeavours is key."
+So while Venus in Pisces is lucky for love, it could encourage us to view the world through rose-coloured glasses.
 Being logical with our feelings and desires and keeping our feet firmly planted on the ground will help us make the most of this transit.

 There's no reason to sweat Venus in Pisces — although there are a few things to look out for, overall, this transit is a positive one.
 Embrace love, stay true to your feelings, and you'll be sure to make it out of this transit on top.